olanderb/Quick-DirtyDataExploration/chapter1.md

 #fill and color  - use the code above and set the fill to "RED" and the color to "BLUE"

+#alpha - Keeping everything the same, set the transparency with _alpha_ to 0.1

+#alpha - just to see, set the transparency to 0.5

 ```